 - Hanley Primary Care Centre, 51 Hanley Road, N4 3DU

-Large vaccination centres offered via the National Booking Service:
+Sites of large vaccination centres offered via the National Booking Service:

 - The Excel Centre in East London already hosts a large vaccination centre.